 For those with an entrepreneurial spirit who do not wish to start a business from scratch for a variety of reasons, opening a franchise can be an excellent option.
 Opening a Taco Bell franchise, like other franchises, allows franchisees to start a business inside the framework of a bigger business.

 Read the franchise disclosure document (FDD) carefully to ensure you have the most up-to-date information on obligations, fees, and requirements.
 While Taco Bell is a solid franchisor and has a great financial position, the Taco Bell franchise does not appear to be profitable.
 The express industry is weakening and declining rapidly.
-At the present time, it is believed that the cost of a Taco Bell franchise is extremely expensive.
+At present, it is believed that the cost of a Taco Bell franchise is extremely expensive.

 During your discovery period, try to speak with as many existing and former Taco Bell franchisees as possible.
 This is the greatest way to learn exactly what it will be like to run your own Taco Bell franchises.